 While not available for students applying during the 2020-2021 cycle due to Covid-19, applying early action is always a good decision for students serious about getting into Princeton.

-Princeton’s Early Action acceptance rate is 13.93%, a great deal higher than its regular admissions rate.
+If you recall, we reported earlier in the article that Princeton’s Early Action acceptance rate is a great deal higher than its regular admissions rate.

 Early admissions applicants are generally stronger than regular decision applicants and applying early better demonstrates genuine interest in the school.

 The one downside is that Princeton stipulates that students applying early action cannot apply to any other private university early, though they may apply early to any public or international institution early as long as the decision is non-binding.